sammosummo/sammosummo.github.io/_posts/2019-06-11-playing-pure-tones-with-pyqt5.md

 from PyQt5.QtMultimedia import QAudio, QAudioDeviceInfo, QAudioFormat, QAudioOutput
 ```

-Note that in addition to changing the base package, the `QtGui` sub-package is now called `QtWidgets`.
+Note that in addition to changing the imported base package, the `QtGui` sub-package is now called `QtWidgets`.

 A couple of methods in `QAudioFormat` have also been renamed.
 Lines 17–18 should read,